gd-park31/Dice-Roller-Project/README.md

 - Implements ternary operators and error handling.
 - Uses Java Collections (`ArrayList`) for dynamic input storage.

-## How to Run
-1. Compile the project: `javac DiceRoller.java DiceProcessor.java Utility.java`
-2. Run the program: `java DiceRoller`

 ## Example Run
 Enter a number (0 to stop): 5 Enter a number (0 to stop): 14 Enter a number (0 to stop): 8 Enter a number (0 to stop): -3 Enter a number (0 to stop): 0